bsvsvinod/iotsectools/README.md

 This repo consists various python scripts used for Internet Of Things Security Testing.

-Baudrate.py is the python based tool is used to connect at appropriate baud rate, parity and flow control properties of the IoT device.
+Baudrate.py is the python based tool is used to connect at appropriate baudrate, parity and flow control properties of the IoT device.

-SPIemulation.py is the python based tool is used to emulate the devices using the SPI protocol.

 To use these tools: